How Leading Brands are Combating Freight Theft

 • Enhanced shipment visibility and insight, supported by geotagged visual evidence including digital captures of electronic bills of lading (eBOL), trailer conditions, freight integrity, and seal validation.
 The company could see the ‘story’ of each shipment from origin to delivery, shedding light on the blind spots thieves often exploit.

-• Theft deterrence and reduction of shrink, with drivers confirming carton counts and providing the exact number of cartons shipped, as well as verification that trailers were properly sealed before departure.
+• Theft deterrence and reduction of shrinkage, with drivers confirming carton counts and providing the exact number of cartons shipped, as well as verification that trailers were properly sealed before departure.

 • Optimized claims and financial restitution, featuring automated evidence gathering and documentation in the Vector Portal, ready to be digitally shared in the event of an incident.
 What previously might have taken weeks of back-and-forth was now accelerated by having airtight, digital evidence at the retailer’s fingertips.